 - Cost: You’ll pay more for good ceramic kettles over plastic or metal rivals.

 Electric kettles are better than stove kettles for these reasons:

 - You don’t have to worry about the spluttering of a kettle on the stovetop.

 - The latest electric kettle design will boil water faster than the same water in a microwave.

 - You are less likely to burn yourself with an electric kettle than a kettle on the stovetop.

 - Electric kettles have an automatic shut-off that stops the kettle once the water is done (and no whistling to ring in your eardrums).

 - You’ll have the exact temperature for the perfect cup, especially with models that offer a set of specific temperatures.

 History of the kettle at a glance

 The history of kettles starts with the earliest ones made of iron used on open fires to boil water in Europe.
-The design similar to today’s is said to originate from Mesopotamia in Asia dating back to 3500-2000 B.C. and made of bronze.
+Today’s design is said to originate from Mesopotamia, Asia, and date back to 3500-2000 B.C.